Tarja Turunen: Development

 On the following albums the singing was technically more complex.
 On the Nightwish album Oceanborn (1998), her classical vocal training was much more noticeable.
 For the song "Passion and the Opera", Turunen performed a staccato coloratura reminiscent of the aria "Hell's vengeance boils in my heart", sung by the soprano role Queen of the Night in Mozart's opera The Magic Flute.
 "Sleeping Sun" required a well-trained breathing technique.
 Turunen explained in an interview that when they recorded Oceanborn, she had serious doubts, fearing that she was not yet advanced enough in her studies to have mastered the required techniques.

 A challenge of a different kind was the cover version of Gary Moore's "Over the Hills and Far Away" (2001), as it required a deeper voice, far below the vocal range of an average soprano.
 In an interview with Breakout magazine, she reported that in the studio, the band members were shaken by a paroxysm of laughter as she tried to warm up for the vocal lines.
 As a side benefit of her efforts, Turunen gradually expanded her vocal range considerably into the lower range, which manifested even more on the following albums.

 For the album Century Child (2002), she experimented with a more "rock" sounding voice, where she maintained the classical singing technique, but, for example, sang with less vibrato.
 Turunen was not satisfied that she had successfully transitioned to this new style until the album Once (2004).

 This deeper "rock"-sounding voice on Once—as well as on the song "In the Picture" of the album Into the Light—was welcomed by critics as a refreshing change.

 Her first solo album My Winter Storm (2007) contains rock and metal songs as well as songs that resemble classical songs.
 Turunen uses both her classical singing voice and a rock-sounding voice.
 In many songs she starts with a rock voice, and then switches for widely arching melodies into a distinctly classical singing voice.

 In an interview, she explained that My Winter Storm was the first album where she had the chance to use her full vocal range.

-In the album Colours in the Dark she used her speaking voice for the first time in many years.

 Register

 Turunen's voice type is soprano.
 Over the course of her career, Turunen has developed a vocal range of three and a half octaves.

-Her range is apparent on her album My Winter Storm, where the lowest note sung is F3 in the song "The Seer", while in another song, she aimed for D6.
-At the end of the Phantom of the Opera, which she performed both with Nightwish and solo, and both in a metal version and a classical version, she sustains an E6 or Eb6.
-In the Nightwish's song Devil and the Deep Dark Ocean from Oceanborn she sang a F#6, but in the live performances she would reach a B6 or D7 as exclamations.
+In regards to her voice, Turunen has stated: